CollapseLauncher/Collapse/README.md

 * Multi-thread Game Extraction for faster installation.
 * Delta-Patch Update Mechanism for smaller update on Honkai Impact 3rd.
 * Ability to select Graphics API (DirectX 11 (FL: 10.1, 11.0 and 11.1) and DirectX 12 [May crash the game in newer stages]).

+Not only that, this launcher has also some advanced features for **Genshin Impact** like:
+* Choosing your voice-line language at first-install so you don't have to download it inside the game.
+* Repair the game files entirely including game caches, cutscenes, audio pack and persistent files.

 # Supported Game Client
 For now, this launcher is only supporting these versions of the game:
 * Southeast Asia